tophat/yvm/CONTRIBUTING.md

 1. Clone the repo
 1. We use make, `make help` will show you a list of development commands
 1. `make install-watch` will install yvm on your shell, and update when you make changes
+1. Run `source yvm.sh` every time you make a change to yvm.sh to have changes appear
 1. `make test` and `make lint` are also commonly helpful